MDiakhate12/quick-installations-scripts/README.md

 start-worker.sh $MASTER_URL
 ```

 > Note: On Windows, Spark can complain about not knowing where HADOOP_HOME is.
 To solve this, download the [winutils repo]() as [explained here](https://cwiki.apache.org/confluence/display/HADOOP2/WindowsProblems) and set the HADOOP_HOME as system environment variable (be careful to not add 'bin' at the end of the path.
 This should be the parent folder of the bin directory).
-Finally, reload the IDE.
+Finally, reload the IDE. <br>
 > Note: Sometimes, you will need to add a spark maven package to your code at runtime for testing purposes.
 It's possible by simply adding to your SparkSession definition this: `.config("spark.jars.packages", "groupId:artefactId:version")` (you can specify multiple package separated by commas (,)).
 After that, refer to your package documentation for usage.
-Example with spark-excel package on pyspark:
+Example with spark-excel package on pyspark:<br>

 ```python
 from pyspark.sql import SparkSession